BingHanLin/vscode-file-orchestrator/README.md

 2. Run `File Orchestrator: String Replace In Related Files`
 3. Enter the replacement text
 4. The extension will perform the replacement in all related files

+### Open All Related Files in a New Group

+1. Open any file you want to use as the base.
+2. Run `File Orchestrator: Open All Related Files`.
+3. All related files will be opened as tabs in a new horizontal editor group, making it easy to compare and edit them side by side.

 ## Contributing